• Skip to main content

 Jump to Recipe Print Recipe

 A fun appetizer or even main course, we love to make these chicken lollipops!
-Make just a few, or enough for a party, we’ll show you how to cut chicken drumsticks into perfect lollipops, then we’ll amp up the flavor with an easy BBQ marinade.
+We’ll show you how to cut chicken drumsticks into perfect lollipops, then we’ll amp up the flavor with an easy BBQ marinade.
 The result?
 Crisp skin, tender chicken, and a sweet and savory treat everybody will love.

 chicken lollipops on a white plate garnished with parsley flakes